MetaMask/mm-docs-v2/wallet/reference/provider-api.md

 window.ethereum.on('connect', handler: (connectInfo: ConnectInfo) => void);
 ```

-The provider emits this event when it becomes able to submit RPC requests to a chain.
+The provider emits this event when it's first able to submit RPC requests to a chain.
 We recommend listening to this event and using the
 [`window.ethereum.isConnected()`](#windowethereumisconnected--) provider method to determine when
 the provider is connected.